-Our mission in this area is to provide residents and communities with the best information possible for making decisions regarding the purchase and disposal of materials that are harmful to the Lakes Region environment.
-LRPC works with NH DES and local coordinators to promote purchasing of environmentally friendly products.
-We also work with these partners and private vendors to safely dispose of Household Hazardous Wastes (HHW) as efficiently as possible.
-For more than 20 years LRPC has coordinated regional HHW collections at various locations in the region.
+|For more than 30 years LRPC has coordinated regional HHW collections at various locations in the region.
 LRPC has also facilitated the development of the Lakes Region Household Product Facility (LRHHPF) in Wolfeboro and is now assisting communities in finding the best means of disposing electronics and medicines.
-More information on our activities, current information on alternatives to Hazardous Household Products, disposal of HHW, and the work of the LRHHPF can be found on the HHP web page.
+More information on our activities, current information on alternatives to Hazardous Household Products, disposal of HHW, and the work of the LRHHPF can be found under Household Hazardous Waste.